-Margret: Lögrétta was the legislative assembly and therefore the supreme institution of the Alþing in the Commonwealth period, which was the era from the time of Iceland’s settlement until 1262 when the country become a subject of the Norwegian king.
-The work of the Lögrétta was multifaceted as it settled disputes, passed new laws and granted exemption from laws.
+Margret: Lögrétta was the legislative assembly and therefore the supreme institution of the Alþing in the Commonwealth period, which was the era from the time of Iceland's settlement until 1262 when the country become a subject of the Norwegian king.
+The Lögrétta's responsibilities encompassed resolving disputes, enacting new laws, and granting exemptions from existing laws.

-The Law Speaker governed Lögrétta meetings at which 48 chieftains sat on a central platform.
+The Law Speaker presided over Lögrétta meetings, where 48 chieftains convened on a central platform.
 Each chieftain had two advisors who sat in front and behind him.
 After the bishoprics at Hólar and Skálholt were established, the bishops also had seats at the Lögrétta.
-The number of men who sat at the Lögrétta was thus 146, or 147 if the Law Speaker wasn’t a chieftain.
-The Lögrétta met on both Sundays included in the general assembly, as well as on its last day, and more often if the Law Speaker so desired.
-Everyone was free to follow the proceedings of the Lögrétta, but no one was allowed to stand within the terraced area.
+The number of men who sat at the Lögrétta was thus 146, or 147 if the Law Speaker wasn't a chieftain.
+The Lögrétta convened on both Sundays during the general assembly, as well as on its final day, and more frequently if the Law Speaker deemed necessary.
+Observers were permitted to attend the Lögrétta proceedings, but standing within the terraced area was prohibited.

 A Day in the Life of Thingvellir Archaeologist

 Meg: You've worked as an archaeologist at Thingvellir National Park since 2010.
 Can you describe your duties, and share a little bit about a couple of your most interesting finds?